ilvidel/blog/content/en/post/cosillas-de-bristol.md

 you could find people walking around in short sleeves.
 That's how they play here.

-The plugs are pretty well thought out (except where to put them, [as I already mentioned][flat]).
+The plugs are pretty well-thought-out (except where to put them, [as I already mentioned][flat]).
 And I've had to study it too, of course, so I can plug in Spanish things here.
 All the plugs, absolutely all of them, have a switch.
 If you don't flip the switch, you'll look like an